ByteQuix / Examples / Construction

 The pilot starts with one project type, the type you bid most often.
 The first 2 to 3 weeks, we sit with the senior bidder and encode the scope language (includes, exclusions, allowances, alternates) for that project type from past wins.
 By day 30, proposals for that project type assemble in a fraction of the time they used to.
 The estimator stops rebuilding the proposal from scratch and starts adjusting what is actually different.

 From there it grows.
 On the monthly, additional project types layer in one tool at a time.
 Direct takeoff import (no paste step), automatic scope-gap and missing-exclusion checks, and the full scope library across every project type you bid get added across subsequent tools.
-The destination is the full commercial bid builder the Solutions Library describes.
+The destination is the full commercial bid builder.
 The pilot is the first project type.

 Junior-estimator ramp is the slower-burning compounding return.
 As more project types graduate into the tool, a new estimator can run routine bids alongside the senior bidder in months instead of years, because the scope language lives in the encoded library, not just one person's head.
 Bid volume per senior bidder grows without adding headcount.